Glebionis coronaria | Garland Chrysanthemum | Edible Chrysanthemum | Crowndaisy Chrysanthemum | Chop suey green | Crown daisy | Japanese-green

 An essential ingredient in winter hot pot dishes such as nabemono and sukiyaki, shungiku is a floral smorgasbord of flavour.

-Fresh and with an astringent taste, I can’t imagine a big bowl of nabe without them.
-They should be very lightly cooked so that they retain their crunchy texture and flavor, so they are added to dishes last.
+Fresh and with an astringent taste, they should be very lightly cooked so that they retain their crunchy texture and flavor, so they are added to dishes last.
 The Chinese call these tong hao and incorporate them in stir fries.
 They’re also key to many Taiwanese, Korean, and Vietnamese dishes.

 Store in a refrigerated humidity-controlled environment.